Wood For Vivariums

 These trees also releases aromatic phenol’s, which is a volatile organic compound and is mildly acidic.
 It has been reported that short term high level exposure to these aromatic phenol’s have been known to cause respiratory irritation, skin lesions and burns.
-Exposure has also been known to cause muscle twitching, which may be mistaken for MBD.
+Exposure has also been known to cause muscle twitching and tremors which can easily be mistaken for MBD.
 In extreme cases exposure can cause seizures and eventually death will occur if exposure continues.